More than half of current children and teens in the United States could be obese by the time they are 35, according to a new study.

 This represents 20 percent of all healthcare costs.

 “Rising rates of obesity drive up chronic disease and drive up healthcare spending,” said Thorpe.

-The CDC estimates that 86 percent of the $2.7 trillion that the country spends on healthcare is for people with chronic conditions and mental health conditions.
+The estimates that 86 percent of the $2.7 trillion that the country spends on healthcare is for people with chronic conditions and mental health conditions.

 According to Harvard T.H.
 Chan School of Public Health, obesity also leads to other costs that are harder to measure.